The Big Brunch

 The Big Brunch is an American cooking competition television series hosted by Dan Levy for HBO Max.

 Levy serves as judge along with Sohla El-Waylly and Will Guidara.
 Executive producers are Levy, Andrew Fried, Sarina Roma, Dane Lillegard and Faye Stapleton of Boardwalk Pictures.

 Premise

-The series' eight-episode first season pits 10 chefs against each other for a cash prize of $300,000.
+The series pits 10 chefs against each other for a cash prize of $300,000.